-The aim of this compulsory module is to enable students to apply the skills acquired in the other Modules to the development of their individual creative voice and practice, and in the direction of a theatre performance of between 60-90 minutes.
+The aim of this module is to enable students to apply the skills acquired in the other Modules to the development of their individual creative voice and practice, and in the direction of a theatre performance of between 60-90 minutes.
+Focus will be given to all aspects of production and pre-production, including; performance, technical rehearsals, rehearsals, play pitch, studio pitch, cast pitch, and working with design teams.
 Students will also extend their understanding of theatre production by completing two placements assisting professional theatre directors on productions.
-A further focus on professional development will assist the students to prepare for a professional career
+A further focus on professional development will assist the students to prepare for a professional career.

-- Undertake research from a director's perspective - Direct a theatre production to a professional standard - Appraise the creative process of theatre production - Respond to and process criticism positively communicate effectively with other theatre professionals (actors, designers, technicians) - Manage a production schedule and budget
+- Undertake research from a director's perspective. - Direct a theatre production to a professional standard. - Appraise the creative process of theatre production. - Respond to, and process criticism positively, and communicate effectively with other theatre professionals (actors, designers, technicians) - Manage a production schedule and budget.